LiuJF1226/BDEdepth/README.md

 --height 192 \
 --kitti_path /home/datasets/kitti_raw_data \
 --make3d_path /home/datasets/make3d \
+--cityscapes_path /home/datasets/cityscapes \
---nyuv2_path /home/datasets/nyu_v2 \
+--nyuv2_path /home/datasets/nyu_v2
 # --post_process
 ```
-This script will evaluate on KITTI (both raw and improved GT), NYUv2 and Make3D together.
-If you don't want to evaluate on one of these datasets, for example KITTI, just do not specify the corresponding `--kitti_path` flag.
+This script will evaluate on KITTI (both raw and improved GT), NYUv2, Make3D and Cityscapes together.
+If you don't want to evaluate on some of these datasets, for example KITTI, just do not specify the corresponding `--kitti_path` flag.
 It will only evaluate on the datasets which you have specified a path flag.

 If you want to evalute with post-processing, add the `--post_process` flag.